kipsamoh/monty/README.md

 The opcode push pushes an element to the stack.

-Usage: push <int>
+Usage: push

-where <int> is an integer
+where is an integer

-if <int> is not an integer or if there is no argument given to push, print the error message L<line_number>: usage: push integer, followed by a new line, and exit with the status EXIT_FAILURE
+if is not an integer or if there is no argument given to push, print the error message L<line_number>: usage: push integer, followed by a new line, and exit with the status EXIT_FAILURE

 where is the line number in the file